UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 # exit the interactive Build job
 exit
 ```
+Make sure you exit from the interactive job before moving on to the next step.

-## Getting Ready to Submit your Actual Job
+## Getting Ready to Submit your actual Job

 ### Create a submit file for your job

 This is a DIFFERENT `.sub` file than in the previous step.
-Here, the submit file contains the resource requested to run the actual computational job.
+Here, the submit file contains the resources requested to run the actual computational job.
 You will likely need to set custom cpus, memory and disk space.

 Here is an example of the `sub` file to be used to actually use the container in a job on CHTC: